-No, similarity in and of itself do not guarantee a successful relationship.
+No, similarity in and of itself does not guarantee a successful relationship.
 Sometimes, relationships work better when people are different—when they complement each other.

 Yes, most people like a challenge when it comes to relationships.
-However, don't play to hard to get or your potential partner will end up thinking you are not interested in them.
+However, don't play too hard to get, or your potential partner will think you are not interested in them.

 Few men want to be single as they get older—but some do, and if so, there’s nothing wrong with that.

 But for those men who are seeking something long-term with a stable, loving partner, changing your mindset is a great place to start.